Streptococcus thermophilus

-Streptococcus thermophilus formerly known as Streptococcus salivarius subsp. thermophilus is a gram-positive bacterium, and a fermentative facultative anaerobe, of the viridans group.
+Streptococcus thermophilus, formerly known as Streptococcus salivarius subsp. thermophilus, is a gram-positive bacterium and fermentative facultative anaerobe that is used for producing yogurt and other fermented milk products.
 It tests negative for cytochrome, oxidase, and catalase, and positive for alpha-hemolytic activity.
 It is non-motile and does not form endospores.
 S. thermophilus is fimbriated.

 It is also classified as a lactic acid bacterium.
 S. thermophilus is found in fermented milk products and is generally used in the production of yogurt, alongside Lactobacillus delbrueckii subsp. bulgaricus.
 The two species are synergistic, and S. thermophilus probably provides L. d. bulgaricus with folic acid and formic acid, which it uses for purine synthesis.

 S. thermophilus has an optimal growth temperature range of 35–42 C, while L. d. bulgaricus has an optimal range of 43–46 C.

 Classification

 At least 26 strains of S. thermophilus have been identified and had their genomes sequenced.